Skip to main content

 Project Team: Siemens and Magna International

 Description: In automotive, aerospace, and consumer electronics, adaptive insertion is performed by humans due to the need to apply and adjust force in real-time to successfully insert asymmetrical, oddly shaped objects.
 A key enabler for the adoption of autonomous adaptive insertion systems is a multi-modal AI that uses real-time information from sensors, combined with novel machine learning (ML) techniques, and new edge computing techniques to adaptively insert parts of varying shapes, sizes, and weights needed for assembling items within different industries.
-This project seeks to integrate multi-modal AI inputs, ML algorithms, new computing techniques, and sensors into a robotic system that will enable robots to operate flexibly for a broad class of adaptive insertion applications.
+This AI and robotics project seeks to integrate multi-modal AI inputs, ML algorithms, new computing techniques, and sensors into a robotic system that will enable robots to operate flexibly for a broad class of adaptive insertion applications.

 Automated Finishing of Castings: Parting Line Grinding